big-data-lab-team/benchmark-har-data-stream/README.md

 Regenerating MOA datasets
 -------------------------

-The MOA dataset can be regenerated with the command `make moa` even though they are also stored in datasets.tar.xz.
+The MOA dataset can be regenerated with the command `make moa_xp0` even though they are also stored in datasets.tar.xz.
 MOA archive is available [here](https://sourceforge.net/projects/moa-datastream/).
 You can download it and place it in the repository under the name *moa* or you can modify the